- What’s included in a CABN?

 We keep the location secret until shortly before each booking so guests can have a surprising and spontaneous experience.
 This way, you are able to focus on getting away to the Hills.
 Forget the stresses and FOMO of traditional vacation planning, no restaurant reviews, or researching tourist traps.
-We aim for all of our CABNs to be placed merely a one-hour drive from Adelaide.
+We aim for all of our CABNs to be placed merely a one to two-hour drive from the nearest major city.
 Far enough to really get away, but close enough for a spontaneous escape.

 - How does check in work?

 Check-in is quick and easy, so you can begin your escape ASAP.
-Approximately a week before your arrival time, you will receive an email containing the location of your CABN, as well as your personalised entry code.
-When you reach the CABN for check-in at 2pm, simply enter the code on the door and take a deep breath: you’ve arrived.
-Any problems along the way, feel free to contact the CABN crew at 0409 572 367 for a quick response.
+Approximately a week before your arrival time, you will receive an email containing the location of your CABN, as well as your personalised entry code or key lock box code.
+When you reach the CABN for check-in at 3pm, simply enter the code on the door or lock box and take a deep breath: you’ve arrived.

 - What are the checking out procedures?